-(a) Subject to the reservation that the Republic of Australia regards the provisions of article 17, paragraphs I and 2 (excepting, however the phrase "who was already exempt from them at the date of entry into force of this Convention for the Contracting State concerned, or ..." in the latter paragraph) not as a binding obligation, but merely as a recommendation.
+(a) Subject to the reservation that the Republic of Australia regards the provisions of article 17, paragraphs I and 2 (excepting, however the phrase "who was already exempt from them at the date of entry into force of this Convention for the Contracting State concerned, or . . "in the

-- (b) Subject to the reservation that the provisions of article 22, paragraph I, shall not be applicable to the establishment and maintenance of private elementary schools, that the "public relief and assistance" referred to in article 23 shall be interpreted solely in the sense of allocations from public welfare funds (Armenversorgung) and that the documents or certifications" referred to marticle 25, paragraphs 2 and 3 shall be construed to mean the identity certificates provided for in the Convention of 30 June 1928 relating to refugees". - 24.
-Ethiopia made the following reservations:
+(b) Subject to the reservation that the provisions of article 22, paragraph I, shall not be applicable to the establishment and maintenance of private elementary schools, that the "public relief and assistance" referred to in article 23 shall be interpreted solely in the sense of allocations from public welfare funds (Armenversorgung) and that the documents or certifications" referred to marticle 25, paragraphs 2 and 3 shall be construed to mean the identity certificates provided for in the Convention of 30 June 1928 relating to refugees".

+24. Ethiopia made the following reservations: